-The coordinates for the corners of the blue areas in Figure 7 are provided in Table 2 below.
-The coordinates are given counter-clockwise starting from the minimum activation at 49.9 Hz and 50.10 Hz respectively.
+The coordinates for the corners of the blue areas in Figure 5 are provided in Table 2 below.
+The coordinates are given counter-clockwise starting from the minimum activation at 49.9 Hz and 50.1 Hz respectively.
 The full requirement is calculated via linear interpolation of the provided coordinates.
-Any uncertain response at 49.9 Hz and 50.1 Hz respectively will not be counted as available capacity.
+Any uncertain response at 49.9 Hz and 50.1 Hz respectively will not be counted as available capacity, see subsection 4.7 of the Supporting document.